AAArena/First-Closed-Doors-Competition/Algobots-in-action.md

 <img align="right" src="https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/AAWeb-small-sell-order.png">

 When either of the trading products is _on_ in the Algobots Products Panel, the [Plotters-Trading]( https://github.com/AAMasters/Plotters-Trading) associated with t-bots renders a number of visual clues in the timeline to indicate various t-bot actions.
+Notice the small triangles two candles after the current candle in solid yellow:

 * A triangle pointing downwards represents a _sell order_.